Akashboddu/folder1/README.md

 ## 🎯 Aspirations

-I aspire to become a **Cloud Engineer** and grow into an **AI Engineer**, combining intelligent systems with scalable cloud infrastructure to build futuristic applications.
+I aspire to become a **Cloud Engineer** and grow into an **AI Engineer**, combining intelligent systems with scalable cloud infrastructure to build futuristic Applications.

 ---

 ## 📫 Connect with Me

 - [LinkedIn](https://www.linkedin.com/in/akash-boddu)
 - 📧 akashboddu8688@gmail.com